roytang/blog/content/post/2012/06/the-dc-new-52-review-part-3-everything-else.md

 _GI Combat_ &#8211; okay, I didn't like the last war book, I'm not gonna bother with this one.

-_The Ravagers_ &#8211; giving this a shot, although at the moment it just seems like another &#8220;bunch of super teens on the run from evil forces&#8221; kinda deal, and that's already what Teen Titans is doing at the moment.
+_The Ravagers_ &#8211; giving this a shot, although at the moment it just seems like another "bunch of super teens on the run from evil forces&#8221; kinda deal, and that's already what Teen Titans is doing at the moment.

 I'm probably going to keep on reading a good 70-80% of the books going forward, I don't feel compelled to read every single one of them any more.
 It's still a good chunk of books to read, and makes me look forward to the new releases every week.